 The following video by Global Health Media has a lovely summary of latching tips.

-In laid-back positions, babies can often move to the breast and latch quite naturally without your having to worry about “nose to nipple” or “bringing baby to breast”.
-There are several examples of babies self-latching straight after birth in the following video clip from the Global Health Media Project and see Why Skin-to-Skin? for further information.
+In laid-back or reclining positions, babies can often move to the breast and latch quite naturally without your having to worry about “nose to nipple” or “bringing baby to breast”.
+There are several examples of babies self-latching straight after birth in the following video clip from the Global Health Media Project.
+Notice how the babies use their hands to help themselves latch.
+See Why Skin-to-Skin? for further information.